 Location: Jalan Jembawan 3, Ubud.
 Across from Bali Buda restaurant.

-Classes: Gentle flow, RA vinyasa, yin, sky yoga, roll and release, pilates.
+Classes: Gentle flow, RA vinyasa, yin, sky yoga, roll and release, hatha.

 Ubud Yoga House

 The teachers gave adjustments during the class and at the end we were given cold towels and lemon water—just what we needed in the tropical heat.

 Ubud Yoga House is ideal for beginners and intermediate yogis as classes can be personalised to your experience level.
-It’s friendly, unpretentious, and has the best yoga studio view.
+It’s friendly, unpretentious, and has a lovely view.

 Website: Ubud Yoga House

-Location: 10-minute walk from Ubud’s main road (Jalan Raya) through the rice fields on the way to Sari Organik restaurant.
+Location: Jl.
+Subak Sokwayah.
+10-minute walk from Ubud’s main road (Jalan Raya) through the rice fields on the way to Sari Organik restaurant.

-Classes: Sunrise yoga, yoga for beginners, gentle yoga, meditation.
+Classes: Sunrise yoga, vinyasa, yoga for beginners, hatha, meditation.